Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

   $ docker run -v /alluxio_ufs:/opt/alluxio/underFSStorage   ...
   ```
 Of course, you can choose to mount a different path instead of `/alluxio_ufs`.
+From version 2.1 on, Alluxio Docker image runs as user `alluxio` by default.
+It has UID 1000 and GID 1000.
 Please make sure it is writable by the user the Docker image is run as.
-> Note: From version 2.1 on, Alluxio Docker image runs as user `alluxio` by default.
-It has UID 1000 and GID 1000.

 ## Launch Alluxio Containers for Master and Worker